Deepak Nayak

 Mar 2024 - Present

 I lead backend engineering here now.
-A lot of the work is still close to the metal: shaping agent workflows, reviewing tricky integration designs, improving internal engineering flow, and helping teammates turn messy requirements into systems we can ship and trust.
+The work stays close to the system: shaping product and integration flows, reviewing difficult designs, improving engineering habits, and helping the team turn unclear requirements into something we can trust in production.

 ClearFeed